rond-authz/rond/docs/Overview.md

 For further details on how to configure it, check out the configuration page.

->  Rönd can also be used in standalone mode, in this scenario services must explicity contact it to perform authorization rule evaluation.
+>  Rönd can also be used in standalone mode, in this scenario services must explicit contact it to perform authorization rule evaluation.
 More on this in the configuration page.

 ## Rönd and RBAC

-In addition to simple request-based authorization rules, Rönd provides the means for implementing a full fledged RBAC solution; it uses MongoDB to store Roles and Bindings and allows you to write policies on user roles permissions and bindings.
+In addition to simple request-based authorization rules, Rönd provides the means for implementing a full-fledged RBAC solution; it uses MongoDB to store Roles and Bindings and allows you to write policies on user roles permissions and bindings.

 ## Rönd capabilities